octatone/blog.raymondmayjr.com/contents/articles/adding-comments-to-wintersmith-blog/index.md

 <span class="more"></span>

-First register with [disqus.com](http://disqus.com) and add your wintersmith blog.
-This will give you a unique disqus id for your blog.
+First register with [disqus.com](http://disqus.com) and add your wintersmith blog as a "site".
+This will give you a unique disqus ID for your blog.

-Then create a jade mixin for disqus' javascript snippet.
-You can copy and paste my code here, just remember to change `your-disqus-forum-id` to your unique disqus forum id.

 `templates/disqus.jade`
 ```jade